Penne Arrabbiata, easy & quick!

 What to serve with penne arrabbiata?

 For a quick yet delicious Italian meal, you might serve this penne arrabbiata with a tomato and onion salad or tomato and cucumber salad.
-Alternatively, an Italian chickpea salad or cannellini bean salad make excellent side dishes packed with plant based protein.
+Alternatively, an Italian chickpea salad or cannellini bean salad makes excellent side dishes packed with plant-based protein.

 More quick Italian pasta recipes?

-First things first, if you love this pasta shape you might enjoy this collection of yummy penne pasta recipes that features creamy penne and penne al pesto
+First things first, if you love this pasta shape, you might enjoy this collection of yummy penne pasta recipes that feature creamy penne and penne al pesto

 and yummy baked penne packed with mozzarella.

-And if you look for Italian pasta dishes ready in no time, I’ve shared many of my favorite pasta dishes on the blog, including these popular quick & easy pasta recipes.
+If you are looking for Italian pasta dishes ready in no time, I’ve shared many of my favorite pasta dishes on the blog, including these popular quick & easy pasta recipes.
 Here are a few more:

-If you make this penne arrabbiata, or if you have any questions, let me know!
+If you make this penne arrabbiata or have any questions, let me know!
 Leave a comment or rate it.
 I would love to hear from you!

 Top view of a white bowl full of penne arrabbiata.